100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 45gns

-A pinhook weanling purchase from the Dispersal Sale of The Auckland Stud Co by Vendor, R. E. Clements, this filly, with the Great Depression having struck in October 1929, was purchased for just 45gns.
-As a result, she became a great bargain of the National Yearling Sale.
+A pinhook weanling purchase from the Dispersal Sale of The Auckland Stud Co by her vendor R. E. Clements, this filly, with the Great Depression having struck in October 1929, was purchased for just 45gns and as a result became another of the great bargains of the National Yearling Sale.
+Selected by Takanini trainer E. Pope on behalf of R. Mulhern of Pukerua Bay, the filly was raced by A. Courtney, a Hauraki Plains butcher.

-Selected by trainer Mr E. Pope on behalf of R. Mulhern of Pukerua Bay, the filly was raced by Mr A. Courtney, a Hauraki Plains butcher.
-Named Speed Mint, the filly was unplaced in her first seven starts at two.
+Named Speed Mint, she was unplaced in her first seven starts at two.
 However, she rectified that in March of 1931 by winning three of her last six starts for the season.

 1931: GOLD TRAIL (LOT 85)